SirWumpus/post4/README.md

 - - -
 ### 2*
 ( `x1` -- `x2` )
-`x2` is the result of shifting `x1` one bit toward the most-significant bit, filling the vacated least-significant bit with zero.
+`x2` is the result of shifting `x1` one bit toward the most-significant bit, filling the vacated least-significant bit with zero (0).

 - - -
 ### 2/